What Ways Of Being Are You Choosing?

 There are hundreds of different behaviours you can use to express kindness.
 No individual act of kindness constitutes being a kind person.
 However, a regular pattern of kind behaviours becomes a practised Way of Being Kind.

 We all have Ways of Being that people use to describe us.
 She is kind, he is honest, she is untrustworthy, etc. One incident does not represent a pattern.
 It’s the frequency and consistency of our behaviours that earn us our labels and results.
 No one is a particular Way all the time.
-We do, however, exhibit some ways with great regularity, and these patterns of behaviour are cumulatively responsible for our results and who people believe us to be (our reputation).
+We do, however, exhibit some Ways with great regularity, and these patterns of behaviour are cumulatively responsible for our results and who people believe us to be (our reputation).

 Getting Started With Ways Of Being